luyadev/luya/docs/guide/install-upgrade.md

 composer update
 ```

-Now you got a new composer lock file, which can be used for other team members to install the new LUYA version.
+Now you got a new Composer lock file, which can be used for other team members to install the new LUYA version.

 ### Console

-After updating with composer, run the following command to upgrade the database:
+After updating with Composer, run the following command to upgrade the database:

 ```sh
 ./vendor/bin/luya migrate